 - Media release - ACT Drug and Alcohol Court helping change lives - 3 December 2021

 Initially led by Acting Justice Lorraine Walker, the Court has been led by Acting Justice Refshauge since July 2020 and supported by the Drug and Alcohol Court (DAC) Team.
 The Team includes Government health and justice representatives, as well as prosecution and defence lawyers, and includes police and housing support as required.

 The DAC Team is responsible for supporting participants through the program and administering the day-to-day operations.
 This includes reviewing participant progress during pre-hearing review meetings and contributing observations and recommendations within team members’ respective areas of expertise.

-More information is available at the Courts website.
+More information is available on the ACT Courts website.